xolariis/xolariis/README.md

 <details>
   <summary>about me</summary>

-  Xolar , any/all prns , nonbinary , 18 !!!
+  xolar , any/all prns , nonbinary , 18
 </details>